tmoreton/trckfi/outstatic/content/posts/how-to-achieve-financial-organization.md

 ### 5\.
 Pay Off High-Interest Debt

 High-interest debt can be a financial drain.
-Focus on paying off debts with the highest interest rates first, while making minimum payments on others.
+Focus on [paying off debts ](/blog/how-to-get-out-of-debt)with the highest interest rates first, while making minimum payments on others.
+If you feel the debt is draining you, check out this article I wrote about [how to get out of debt](/blog/how-to-get-out-of-debt).

 ### 6\.
 Save and Invest

 Once your [emergency fund](/blog/prepare-for-the-unexpected-the-value-of-building-an-emergency-fund) is established and high-interest debt is under control, focus on saving and investing for your future.
-Explore options like a 401(k), Roth IRA, or a regular investment account.
+Explore options like a 401(k), [Roth IRA,](/blog/what-is-the-roth-IRA-advantage-2023) or a regular investment account.

 ### 7\.
 Automate Your Financial Flow